friemen/reactnet/README.md

 `:exception` entry the error handler is invoked with the `:exception` entry.

-The error handler can add exactly the same entries as the link function.
+The error handler can use the same entries as the link function.
 After the error handler has been invoked the `:exception` entry has no further effect.
-Alternatively it can schedule a task or push values via the network refs `update` function.
+Instead of directly returning values the error handler can schedule a task or push values via the network refs `update` function.

 ### Complete function